burger icon

 Not everything’s listed here-sometimes you find out the hard way (as I did with Neosurf losing receipts-don’t ask).
 Joe Fortune sets min and max limits for each method mostly to keep things running smooth (and keep to AU rules):

-Withdrawals: Crypto wins out here -$20 min, $10k a week max, but can swing higher if you're a VIP (and yes, you have to be fully verified for that patch).
+Withdrawals: Crypto wins out here -$20 min, but generally capped at $2,500 daily unless you're VIP status ($10k).
+If you hit a massive progressive jackpot, don't expect a lump sum-wins are often paid out in weekly installments of $2,500, which can take ages to clear a big balance.
 Bank wire?
-Only use it if you have to move over $1,500-there's a $9.5k ceiling, but the banks will want their cut.
+Only use it if you have to move over $1,500-there’s a $9.5k ceiling, but the banks will want their cut.
 Card and cheque options?
-All over the shop, ask support.
+As I said, cheques are basically dead in the water, so don't rely on them.
 Everything is AUD for locals, though if you see USD/EUR/crypto for overseas methods, keep your eagle eye on the fees - those buggers will bite if you slip.

 Short version: Look, I’ve given you what I use most.
 There’s always fine print, sure, but if you really want every last detail, check their official pages (Payments, FAQ) - sometimes even I find new stuff digging around.